Tuesday, August 9, 2011

 Honoring our ancestors while adding beauty and health to our parks

 Over the years the trees will also be contributed to the other parks in Lincoln Village and Baran Park.
-A resident does not need to live in Baran Park or Lincoln Village to honor an ancestor with a tree contribution.
-A resident can live anywhere.

 A brief introduction to Lincoln Village